raspberrypilearning/burping-jelly-baby/worksheet.md

     `amixer cset numid=3 1`

-## Step 2: Downloading and playing screams!
+## Downloading and playing screams!

 So far you have created your input device and have your Raspberry Pi set up and running.
 You now need to find a burping sound file and move it into a new folder.
 This can all be achieved in a **Terminal** window: